Ericthestein/StrokePredictionHooHacks/README.md

 ## Machine Learning

-The Machine Learning component of this project can be found in [Stroke_Prediction_Classification.ipynb](Stroke_Prediction_Classification.ipynb).
+The Machine Learning component of this project can be found in [Stroke_Prediction_Classification.ipynb](Stroke_Prediction_Classification.ipynb), and the dataset can be found in [healthcare-dataset-stroke-data.csv](healthcare-dataset-stroke-data.csv) (originally from https://www.kaggle.com/fedesoriano/stroke-prediction-dataset).

 ## Web App